EdoLabWorks/Node-WebSocket-SPA/README.md

 # NodeJS-Websocket-SPA
 An experimental single page application using websocket.

-We will evaluate its performance using CRUD operations connecting to SQL Express Server using Entity Framework and a NodeJS MongoDB database.
+We will evaluate its performance using MongoDB for simple CRUD operations.

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/WebSocketSPA.png)